Warnings have just been issued in relation to cold callers as your details may have been given to unscrupulous people.

-A Special Seminar has been organised in Beeston, Nottingham, with advice on a problem many elderly people face – selling their home to fund residential or nursing care.
+A Special Seminar was organised in Beeston, Nottingham, with advice on a problem many elderly people face – selling their home to fund residential or nursing care.

 Peace of Mind in Retirement is designed for anyone over the age of 65 or with elderly parents.

 The half-day course, run by the Nottingham and District Pre-Retirement Council, will only take place if sufficient interest is shown.